Let’s just dive right back in, shall we?

 Comment: I have not seen Man but I’ve never heard anyone claim it was a classic.
 Roger Ebert is among those who think Leone’s epic is a classic.
 So am I.

 Academy Pick: In the Heat of the Night

 IMDB Rating and Rank: 8.0 (5 of 42, minimum 3000 votes)

 IMDB Pick as Best Picture: Cool Hand Luke

 Consensus Best Picture: The Graduate

-Comments: In the Heat… is a great film and makes many best ever lists.
+Comment: In the Heat… is a great film and makes many best ever lists.
 It was a fine (and for the Academy, bold) choice.
+It may not have been the best of 1967 but 1967 was a very good year for movies.
 I would say that this is where the Academy finally broke down and began to recognize great films again.
 There is one more horrible choice ahead but they were about to enter arguably their best era.

 Academy Pick: Oliver!

 IMDB Rating and Rank: 7.4 (19 of 42, minimum 3000 votes)

 IMDB Pick as Best Picture: Once Upon a Time in The West